 It might be appropriate to note here that the statue of the World War I soldier in front of the courthouse is the property of the town, rather than the county.
 It was dedicated in 1926 following The Great War, and then the names of fallen Randolph County soldiers henceforth have been added to the markers there.

-(Sources: Encyclopedia of Alabama, newspapers The Randolph Toiler, The LaFayette Sun, The Weekly Advertiser (Montgomery), The Roanoke Leader, The Anniston Star, The Birmingham News and The Birmingham State Herald and Eugenia Elizabeth Smith [thesis].)
+(Sources: Encyclopedia of Alabama, newspapers The Randolph Toiler, The LaFayette Sun, The Weekly Advertiser [Montgomery], The Roanoke Leader, The Anniston Star, The Birmingham News and The Birmingham State Herald, Eugenia Elizabeth Smith [thesis] and J.M.K.
+Guinn’s The History of Randolph County.)